Walking through Denver’s First Jewish Community and Remembering Its Chicano History

 West Colfax and Villa Park neighborhoods share the east/west boundaries of Sheridan and Federal.
 West Colfax goes north to 17th, Villa Park goes south to 6th, and the Lakewood/Dry Gulch splits the neighborhoods into two.
 You’ll amble through Denver’s first Jewish community and meander through parks and libraries dedicated to Denver’s Chicano and Hispanic leaders.

 The Lakewood/Dry Gulch also houses the light rail to downtown.
-Thus, if you live in either neighborhood, you can ride, walk, or transit downtown with ease.
-Crawfish sing and Great Blue Heron fish along its banks; it’s best to enjoy the trail in the early morning before the commuters make their way downtown or to transit.
+Thus, if you live in either neighborhood, you can easily ride, walk, or transit downtown.
+Crawfish sing, and Great Blue Heron fish along its banks; it’s best to enjoy the trail in the early morning before the commuters make their way downtown or to transit.

 Wicked, Yet Full of Dreams

-West Colfax, the neighborhood, once had two parts.
+The West Colfax neighborhood was once comprised of two parts.
 One side was named Brooklyn.
 They eventually annexed to Denver.
-Both, though were traversed by Golden Road: the street that took travelers from Denver to Golden.
+Both were traversed by Golden Road, the street that took travelers from Denver to Golden.
 In 1896, Golden Road became Colfax, renamed for Schuyler Colfax, vice-president to President Ulysses S. Grant.
-Although some neighbors love that Playboy Magazine once called Colfax the longest, wicked, street in the US, others hope the nickname will quickly fade away.
+Although some neighbors love that Playboy Magazine once called Colfax the longest, wickedest street in the US, others hope the nickname will quickly fade away.

-Villa Park, on the other hand, had grand plans to be a 1000 acre resort with lakes and features.
-But these dreams suffered too, and eventually the land sold to PT Barnum.
+Villa Park, on the other hand, had grand plans to be a 1000-acre resort with lakes and other features.
+But these dreams suffered, too, and eventually, the land was sold to PT Barnum.
 The neighborhood split in two, with Villa Park to the north and Barnum to the south.
-Be sure to read about the fun and crazy Barnum and its history here.
+Enjoy reading about the fun and crazy PT Barnum and its history here.

 Se Habla Español?

-Both neighborhoods are rich in parks, one of the most relevant being the Paco Sanchez Park.
+Both neighborhoods are rich in parks, one of the most relevant being Paco Sanchez Park.
 Paco made his mark in Denver by starting the first Spanish-speaking radio station and becoming an activist for the Hispanic community.
-His park sits on the hill overlooking the gulch and downtown and is just south of Corky Gonzalez Library.
+His park sits just south of Corky Gonzalez Library and on the hill overlooking Lakewood Gulch and downtown Denver.

 By the way, the City of Denver received input from the community and updated the park with a fun new microphone.
 Inside the sculpture, you can climb and scramble up and down ladders and chutes.
 Designed for both adult and kids alike, y’all can play together at the same time in the same place.